YGOhappy123/StayMateHotel-WebService/README.md

 1. Create a `appsettings.Development.json` file:

-    Create an empty database name `StayMateHotel` in Microsoft SQL Server

-2. Create a `appsettings.Development.json` file:

     In the root directory of your project (at the same level as `Program.cs`), create a `appsettings.Development.json` file.

-3. Add the following content:
+2. Add the following content to `appsettings.Development.json`:

     ```json
     {